gve-sw/ChangeMerakiPSKsOnAllNetworks/README.md

 This is a simple Python script that takes a PSK.csv file as input to change the Pre-Shared Keys (PSK) for the specified SSIDs for all networks in an organization.
+You also need a networks.csv file if you would like the script to only operate on those network names.
+If you want all networks in the org, just leave that file empty.
 Before going off to make the changes, it will print out to console a summary of the SSIDs and PSKs and the list of all networks it will affect.
 It will then ask for confirmation from the operator of the script.